-- The figures for the comparative periods have been regrouped wherever necessary, to conform to the current year's classification. - The figures for the comparative periods have been audited by a firm of Chartered Accountant other than Kalyaniwalla & Mistry LLP, Chartered Accountants.
+- The figures for the comparative periods have been regrouped wherever necessary, to conform to the current year's classification. (i) - (ii) The figures for the comparative periods have been audited by a firm of Chartered Accountant other than Kalyaniwalla & Mistry LLP, Chartered Accountants.

 In terms of our report attached.
-For Kalyaniwalla & Mistry LLP

-Hrishikesh A. Mafatlal

-C.L.
-Jain

-S.R.
-Deo

-Chairman

-Director & Chairman- Audit Committee

-Managing Director

-Daraius Z. Fraser Partner

-P. Srinivasan Chief Financial Officer

-V. K. Gupte Company Secretary

-Membership No. 42454 Place: Mumbai.
+For Kalyaniwalla & Mistry LLP Chartered Accountants For a nd on behalf of the Board of Directors Firm Regn.
+No. : 104607W/W100166 Hrishikesh A. Mafatlal Chairman C.L.
+Jain Director & Chairman- Audit Committee S.R.
+Deo Managing Director Daraius Z. Fraser Partner Membership No. 42454 P. Srinivasan Chief Financial Officer V. K. Gupte Company Secretary

+Place : Mumbai.
 Date : 4 May 2018